dalkain/yts-to-radarr/README.md

 YES!
 I'm a dirty pleb and I like YIFY encodes for my personal consumption.
 If that also describes you, then please feel free to adapt script this to your wants.

 While I already have the YTS RSS list set up in Radarr, the 6-hour minimum between list syncs means some new things and all past releases (since the RSS only shows the 100 most recent releases) are missed.
-I spent a couple hours throwing together this python script to be able to do a one-time (or multiple times with certain criteria of course) pull of more of the YTS catalog and import the lists dirtectly into Radarr and search for them.
+I spent a couple hours throwing together this python script to be able to do a one-time (or multiple times with certain criteria of course) pull of more of the YTS catalog and add the results directly into Radarr and initiate an automatic search.
 I did make it somewhat user-friendly for individual customization, though!

 You'll probably want to make sure that YTS is set up via Prowlarr/Jackett as an indexer in Radarr before using this.